Acupuncture for Arthritis

 Where will the needles be inserted?

 Depending on the type of arthritis a patient is experiencing, the needle placement will vary.
 In some cases, the needles are placed directly into the joint being affected (between 0.5cm-1.5cm deep).
 In other cases, the needles are placed in areas not even close to the pain area (i.e. for arthritis in the knee, needles may be placed only in the elbows).
 This may seem confusing for most patients, but works on a principal known as “distal acupuncture”.
-In this method, we stimulate nerves (in this case, in the elbow), which are associated with a paired nerve (in this case, the knee).
 This stimulation will then trigger the vasodilation (opening of the blood vessels) in the arthritic area to reduce the inflammation and restore normal function.